 11. Naked Neck (Turken)

 It looks like a turkey, but it’s a chicken.
-They have naturally naked necks and roughly 50% fewer feathers on their bodies than normal chickens.
-This is a massive advantage—it’s like wearing shorts while other chickens are wearing pants.
+The Naked Neck originated in Transylvania-Romania as a breed with a large single comb and wattles, and no feathers growing on the neck.
+They have roughly 50% fewer feathers on their bodies than normal chickens.
+This is a massive advantage.
+It’s like wearing shorts while other chickens are wearing pants.

 My neighbor’s kid calls them “ugly chickens,” but they are the best layers in July.
 While everyone else stops laying due to heat stress, the Naked Necks keep going.

 What to watch out for: One unique advantage I’ve found is that because their neck is naked, you can actually see their crop.
 In the summer, I can glance at my Naked Neck and literally see if she has a full crop of water or food.
 It’s an instant health check that you can’t get with fluffy breeds.
-However, keep an eye on that exposed skin in direct, equatorial sun—it can burn, though it’s rare.
+However, keep an eye on that exposed skin in direct, equatorial sun.
+It can burn, though it’s rare.
+The Naked Neck does require plenty of protective shade to prevent sunburned skin.

 12. Minorca